mongodb/docs/source/includes/atlas-cluster-output-fields.rst

        By default, disk auto-scaling is disabled.

    * - ``backupEnabled``
-     - Specifies whether or not :atlas:`continuous
+     - Specifies whether or not :atlas:`cloud provider snapshots
-       backups <backup/continuous-backups>` is enabled.
+       </backup/cloud-provider-snapshots>` are enabled.
        Value can be:

        - ``true`` if enabled